Honey For Teachers: Free-Bee Lesson Plans for Educators

 The Nate’s Difference

-Nature Nate’s rigorous in-house testing ensures that our honey maintains its real, natural quality and preserves all the vitamins and enzymes found in raw honey.
+Nature Nate’s rigorous in-house testing ensures that our honey maintains its real, natural quality with the vitamins and enzymes found in raw honey.
 It is free of commonly used pesticides, herbicides and antibiotics.
 Nature Nate’s Raw & Unfiltered Honey is sold at most major retailers in the U.S. Pick up a bottle next time you’re shopping for groceries.